top of page

 How often should I repeat a DEXA scan?

-Every 8–12 weeks when actively improving body composition, or annually for general monitoring.
+Every eight to twelve weeks when actively improving body composition, or annually for general health monitoring.

 Why is DEXA considered the gold standard?